-Process efficiency and effectiveness for all parties.
+The primary benefit is process efficiency and effectiveness for all parties.

 - 32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
 These rules do not have any direct impact on business growth and job creation. - 33.
 Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.